 Being situated in a cosmopolitan town with a population that travels all over the world and is highly diverse in ethnicity and culture, Berkeley Rotary is also highly active in doing international service projects, working jointly with Rotary clubs in other countries.
 But our impact upon our local community remains significant every year.

 We're only a club of 130 Rotarian members, 320 Rotaracters and 40 Interacters.
 As a club approaching its 100th birthday in 2016-17, we constantly work at reinventing ourselves so we can serve our community and members better..
 It works; we were named the best club in our District, which covers much of northern California, a year back.
+See more about our service work below in the areas of education, public health,.youth program and building future leaders, water and sanitation, vocational and economic development, and working for peace.

 Posted by O'Neil Dillon on Jul 09, 2014